 Smart switches require a constant source of power since they are always communicating with the hub.

-From what I've read, the Caseta dimmer switch without the neutral wire dims the lights to just a trickle.
+The Caseta dimmer switch without the neutral wire dims the lights to just a trickle from what I've read.
 Not enough that you can see they're on, but just enough for the radio in the switch to communicate with the hub.
-I've also read that the electrical code was changed, so that smart dimmers in the future require a neutral.
+I've also read that the electrical code was changed so that smart dimmers in the future require a neutral.

 I'm not a licensed electrician, so I can't advise what's correct for code compliance.
 I just knew that we had a new home with a neutral wire in every switch box, and a new smart dimmer switch that uses a neutral seemed like a better solution.